VictorMwachi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #grep -v bin /etc/passwd-------Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
 #grep ^[[:alpha:]] /etc/ssh/sshd_config-----Display all lines of the file /etc/ssh/sshd_config starting with a letter.; include capital letters as well
 #tr 'AC' 'Ze' ------Replace all characters A and c from input to Z and e respectively.
+#tr -d "cC"  --------removes all letters c and C from input.